eddiemcconkie/cse212/stacks.md

 ## Introduction

-Stacks are a type of dynamic array that only gives the user access to the top element.
-They are Last In First Out (LIFO)
+Stacks are a **Last In First Out (LIFO)** type of dynamic array that only gives the user access to the top element.
+Elements can be placed on top of the stack, and can be removed from the top.
+Unlike regular dynamic arrays, elements cannot be placed in the middle of the stack.

 ## Pushing and Popping

-The functions used for modifying the top element of a stack are called `push` and `pop`.
+The functions used for modifying the stack are called `push` and `pop`.

 ![push and pop](img/stack01.drawio.png)